 For many years, cannabis cultivation focused primarily on increasing THC content to enhance the plant’s psychoactive effects.
 Consequently, modern strains can contain up to 35% THC, a stark contrast to the 5% THC levels common in cannabis strains of the past.
 However, the trend has shifted as more consumers and medical users seek the therapeutic benefits of CBD.

-CBD has found its way into a variety of products, including body lotions, creams, sunscreen, makeup, and even coffee.
+CBD has found its way into a variety of products, including body lotions, creams, cannabis sunscreen makeup, and even coffee.
 The increasing demand for CBD-rich strains reflects this growing interest in the cannabinoid’s health benefits.
 Medical users, in particular, are a burgeoning market, driving breeders to develop strains with higher cannabidiol content.
 Yet, the question remains: what effect does cannabidiol have on the brain?

 How Cannabidiol – CBD Works